ChooseFI Logo

 ChooseFI Community Taking Action This Week

 • Kathy said, “I have been listening to you guys for the last 3 years and I have so much to share on the point that Choose FI is a lifestyle choice and not a finish line.
 First, my daughter graduated from college with a double major in 4 years with zero student loans.
 She worked hard to get credits in high school and AP credits.
 She applied for every scholarship we could find every year.
 We did do some 529 savings prior but in total that was only $50,000.
 She knows that not having those loans hanging over her head will make a huge difference going forward.
 Then for the best part, with using travel rewards points, we went for a 2-week trip to Scotland and Ireland.
-Chase rewards paid for the airline tickets and a combination of Marriott and IHG points covered all of the hotels.
-My Venture card paid for the train tickets in the countries.
+Rewards pointspaid for the airline tickets and a combination of Marriott and IHG points covered all of the hotels.
 In total, I paid $400 in food and such as we made sure to have free breakfast at the hotels and grab some extra fruit for during the day.
 It was a vacation of a lifetime but the best part was to have 2 weeks with my daughter before she starts the real world of adulting.
 I would not have known about the travel rewards had it not been for you guys and I figured out that the airline tickets alone would have cost me $2,000.
 As a single mom, I would have never been able to find this extra money to take such a lavish trip for cash.
 I also gave her the Choose FI book for graduation and she read it cover to cover on the plane.
 So, thanks guys and as I continue to save toward my own retirement, I hope to help guide my daughter toward the ability to have her own freedom from the hamster wheel.”

 • Amy said, “My 1% better is leaving my job that had terrible management.
 I now earn a little less but have more benefits that increase the quality of my life.
 Benefits include flexi hours and the option to work from home when I want which means I can help out at my son’s school and not be stressed rushing around.
 It has increased time in my day which I can use for hobbies, and I don’t have the fear of management each day.
 Totally worth it.”